Dood3/walkthrough-s-/minotaur.md

 ![PIC_RCE1](https://user-images.githubusercontent.com/93183445/140650956-67398bff-8298-49e7-920f-57642485ca02.png)

-So we got rce, let's explore that.
-And we can find flag3 in the user home directory, which we also are able to read.
+So say hello to rce and explore that.
+And there's flag3 in the user home directory, which is also readable.

 Let's try \`cat /home/user\`